jorgebanegas/webex_meetings_trainings_scheduler/README.md

 # Setup instructions
 1. install and clone this repo onto a machine that has python3 installed
 2. install and create a virtual environment for your project (https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
-3. enter the virtual environemnt by running source (venv name)/bin/activate
+3. enter the virtual environment by running source (venv name)/bin/activate
 4. install dependencies by running pip3 install -r requirements.txt file
 6. edit credentials.py to include webex ID and password
 7. Insert csv file onto project folder and name it meetings.csv
 8. Follow the format of the given csv
-9. Run the script with the command python3 main.py

 ### Demo